odellus/tennis/Report.md

 Noise:
   Mu:    0.0            # Mean value of the noise process.
   Theta: 0.15           # weight given to (mu - x) in computation of dx
-  Sigma: 0.05            # weight given to uniform random number in [0,1)
+  Sigma: 0.05           # weight given to normal random number in (-1,1)
 ```

 To create the pretrained weights we were using when we eventually hit the magic